shakes76/PatternAnalysis-2024/recognition/49094642 Graph Neural Network/README.md

 ## Inputs

+This project uses the Facebook Large Page-Page Network dataset provided by the course.
+The dataset is in the form of a 128-dimensional vector feature.The nodes represent Facebook pages, and the edges represent the likes between these pages.
+We need to classify them based on specific features.
+Dataset Partitioning

+The dataset was not initially divided.I split the dataset into train, validation, and test sets: 80% for train set, 10% for validation set, and 10% for test set.
+This is to ensure that the nodes are reasonably allocated according to the preset ratio to maintain the balance of the data.
+Secondly, the dataset uses a specific labeling method to effectively prevent confusion between datasets.
+This can maintain randomness while making the model more universal and operable.
+The data layout is shown in the figure below:

+图片

 ## Model Usage
+Dataset loading
+dataset.py
+Load and preprocess graph datasets and organize the data into PyTorch Geometric Data objects, splitting them into train and test sets.

+GCN module
+moule.py
+Graph convolutional network model with 4 layers of convolution

+Data prediction
+predict.py
+Load the GCN model and data, perform node classification prediction, and output the prediction results

+Training the model
+train.py
+Train and evaluate the GCN model, record the train and test loss and accuracy, and track the best test accuracy.

+Visualization
+utils.py
+Draw UMAP projections and loss and accuracy curves during training and testing

 ## Outputs
 The dataset is divided into train set, validation set and test set according to 80%, 10% and 10%.
 And the learning rate is set to 0.005.
 After 400 epochs, the best train accuracy is 0.9409 and the test accuracy is 0.9206.
 The accuracy and loss values of the train set and test set are as follows: